PalisadoesFoundation/talawa-docs/docs/internships/outreachy/introduction.md

 ---

 Outreachy is a paid, remote internship program.
 Outreachy's goal is to support people from groups underrepresented in tech.
 We help newcomers to free software and open source make their first contributions.
 Outreachy provides internships to work open source.
 People apply from all around the world.
-Interns work remotely, and are not required to move.
+Interns work remotely and are not required to move.
 [Outreachy internship](https://www.outreachy.org/) projects may include programming, user experience or documentation.

 The outreachy internship application has two phases, the first stage is called [initial application](https://www.outreachy.org/docs/applicant/#initial-application) and the second stage is called the [contribution period](https://www.outreachy.org/docs/applicant/#application-prep).

 ### Eligibility Criteria

-Inorder to be part of outreachy internship,
+In order to be part of outreachy internship,

 1. You must be 18 years of age or older by May 29, 2023
 1. You must be available for a full-time internship.
 Outreachy interns work 30 hours per week.